 You have no items in your shopping cart.

-Some down filled pillows can be laundered in your home machine in cold water and using a mild detergent.
-It is a wise idea to check out the label on the pillow before beginning, because once they are wet, some down pillows will never be the same.
-Pillows you can wash, including down filled ones, must be dried as well.
-If you desire to machine dry a down filled pillow, be sure to use the lowest heat setting and throw in a clean tennis ball.
+Some down-filled pillows can be laundered in your home machine in cold water and using a mild detergent.
+It is a wise idea to check out the label on the pillow before beginning.
+This is because once they are wet, some down pillows will never be the same.
+Pillows you can wash, including down-filled ones, must be dried as well.
+If you desire to machine dry a down-filled pillow, be sure to use the lowest heat setting and throw in a clean tennis ball.
 This will help the pillow dry faster and retain its original softness and shape.

-Some individuals either can’t afford down fill, or they maybe allergic to it.
-In this case a polyester fiber filled pillows you can wash maybe your best alternative.
-This variety are usually less expensive, non-allergy inducing, and extremely easy to care for.
+Some individuals either can’t afford down fill or they may be allergic to it.
+In this case a polyester fiber-filled pillows you can wash maybe your best alternative.
+This variety is usually less expensive, non-allergy inducing, and extremely easy to care for.
 They are made in numerous thicknesses and levels of firmness and have breathable covers from bamboo to cotton.

-Many folks use pillow covers.
 If you do, then you need to wash the covers regularly.
-The pillows you can wash are kept clean this way, and only need to be washed once or twice a year, unless there is spill or other source of dirt that soaks through the cover.
+The pillows you can wash are kept clean this way, and only need to be washed once or twice a year, unless there is a spill or another source of dirt that soaks through the cover.

 These pillows can also be hand washed.
 Remember to squeeze out the excess water rather than wringing.
 It will misshapen your pillow.